yabirgb/Privacy/README.md

 * [Firefox](https://www.mozilla.org/es-ES/firefox/) - We all know Firefox.
 * [Chromium](http://www.chromium.org/) - Chrome like without the most of Google.
+* [Tor Browser](https://www.torproject.org/index.html.en) - Use the Tor network to surf the web.
 * [DuckDuckgo](https://duckduckgo.com/) - Search Engine that doesn't follows you.
 * [Mastodon](https://joinmastodon.org/) - The world’s largest free, open-source, decentralized microblogging network.
 * [GitLab](https://about.gitlab.com/) - The platform for modern developers (GitHub alternative).